hamsham/LightSky-GL-Loader/README.md

-# LightSky OpenGL Extension Loader
+# LightSky OpenGL & Vulkan Extension Loader
-### A small OpenGL extension loader generator.
+### A small extension loader generator for OpenGL, GL ES, and Vulkan.

 OpenGL has thousands of vendor-specific functions and loading them all by hand is a massive pain.
-This Python package allows you to scan an OpenGL[ES] header, and corresponding extension header, then generates C source code which can be used to load all OpenGL functions automatically.
+This Python package allows you to scan a OpenGL, OpenGL ES, and Vulkan headers, their corresponding extension headers, then generates C source code which can be used to load all GL/Vk functions automatically.

 The resulting C source code can be added to any C/C++ project and works with all OpenGL versions.
 It's also compatible with Windows, OSX, and *Nix operating systems.

 To use the loader, follow the usage below:
 ```